mobyinc/Cathode/README.md

 Usually, changes like these would require the addition of new route namespaces and groups of controllers.
 With Cathode, these are all taken care of for you.

+Note that, while these examples are using minor- and patch-level versions, you are not required to do so.
+You can use only major versions (x.0.0), major and minor versions (x.y.0), or all three (x.y.z).

 ## Goodies on the `index` action
 By default `index` actions return all records in your resource’s default scope.